Stan's blog Thanks for stopping by.

 In this post, we’re gonna setup a ZFS pool for our LXC containers, via LXD.

-Why ZFS?
 ZFS is an awesome file system.
 It’s a 128 bits file system meaning that we can store a nearly unlimited amount of data (no one will never attain its limit).
+It replaces RAID arrays by much simpler, safer and faster “pools”, and had very good performance by using compression, copy-on-write, dynamic block size, dynamic stripping, and an extensive use of RAM cache.
+The latter means it uses quite an amount of RAM, so I don’t recommend to use it on small devices.